-In the cold ion limit ( $T_i = 0$ ), the generation and saturation of zonal flows due to the development of the flute instability has been numerically investigated by Das et al. [18].
-The authors showed, among others, that for large values of the dynamical viscosity and diffusion coefficients the non-linear effects attributed to the short scale fluctuations become rather weak and the generation of the zonal flows is inhibited.
-For finite ion temperature, the generation of large scale flows in flute turbulence has been studied analytically in Ref.
-[17] on the basis of a scale separation between the short scale turbulent fluctuating fields and the large scale flows.
-As it was shown, streamers can be generated through both linear and non-linear mechanisms, while zonal flows can be excited only non-linearly.
-Furthermore, the role of the ion temperature can be of great importance due to the ion diamagnetic drift non-linearity which appears in the Reynolds stress tensor for finite ion Larmor radius.
+In the cold ion limit, the generation and saturation of zonal flows due to the development of the flute instability have been numerically investigated by Das et al. The authors showed, among others, that for large values of the dynamical viscosity and diffusion coefficients the nonlinear effects attributed to the short scale fluctuations become rather weak and the generation of the zonal flows is inhibited.
+For finite ion temperature, the generation of large-scale flows in flute turbulence has been studied analytically in Ref.
+23 on the basis of a scale separation between the short scale turbulent fluctuating fields and the large-scale flows.
+As it was shown, streamers can be generated through both linear and nonlinear mechanisms, while zonal flows can be excited only nonlinearly.
+Furthermore, the role of the ion temperature can be of great importance due to the ion diamagnetic drift nonlinearity which appears in the Reynolds stress tensor for finite ion Larmor radius.

-In order to extend the theory of the formation of large scale flows in flute turbulence, we here numerically investigate the non-linear dynamics of the flute instability using the more general model of the flute equations as presented in Ref.
-[19], for the case of electron-proton plasmas.
-This model is a generalization of [17] and [18], as it includes both electron and ion curvature drifts and it incorporates the effects associated to finite ion pressure fluctuations.
+In order to extend the theory of the formation of largescale flows in flute turbulence, we here numerically investigate the nonlinear dynamics of the flute instability using the more general model of the flute equations as presented in Ref.
+24, for the case of electron-proton plasmas.
+This model is a generalization of Refs.
+22 and 23, as it includes both electron and ion curvature drifts and it incorporates both linear and nonlinear effects associated to finite ion pressure fluctuations.

 Finite ion temperature has manifold influence on the development and evolution of the flute instability; the ion curvature drift leads to an increase of the growth rates, while the ion diamagnetic drift stabilizes the short scale flute instabilities, leading to a narrowing of the spectrum of the linearly excited modes.
-Furthermore, the diamagnetic component of the polarization drift non-linearity, attributed to the finite ion Larmor radius, is expected to lead to a direct cascading of the fluctuation energy towards short scales, according to Ref.
-[21], suppressing in this way the generation of the large scale flows.
+Furthermore, the diamagnetic component of the polarization drift nonlinearity, attributed to the finite ion Larmor radius, is expected to lead to a direct cascading of the fluctuation energy towards short scales, according to Ref.
+21, suppressing in this way the generation of the large-scale flows.
 Thus, the conditions for the nonlinear generation of large-scale structures in the frame of our model are more complex.
 In order to elucidate these conditions, we perform numerical studies of the nonlinear evolution of the flute instability.
-We will focus on the description of the excitation, interaction and suppression of the largest-scale anisotropic modes, i.e. the zonal and the streamer modes.
-Zonal modes are defined here as the modes with $k_y = 0$ and with a small but finite radial scale lengths $k_x^{-1}$ .
-Streamer modes are defined as the modes with $k_x = 0$ and small but finite poloidal wavenumbers $k_y$ .

-In the following section, we briefly present the model of equations that describes the evolution of the flute instability, and in section III we present the numerical results.
+We will focus on the description of the excitation, interaction, and suppression of the largest-scale anisotropic modes, i.e., the zonal and the streamer modes.
+Zonal modes are defined here as the modes with $k_y=0$ and with a small but finite radial scale lengths $k_x^{-1}$ .
+Streamer modes are defined as the modes with $k_x=0$ and small but finite poloidal wave numbers $k_y$ .
+In the following section, we briefly present the model of equations that describes the evolution of the flute instability, and in Sec.
+III we present the numerical results.
 Finally, in Sec.
 IV follow the summary and the conclusions.